luslab/oz-bulk-rnaseq/I. DE Visualisation.md

 > # Visualise Differential Expression

 There are many scripts available specific to the tool you used for DE analysis (edgeR, DESeq, ballgown etc).

-Outputs can be viewed as PDF.
-You should reformat the output manually in R to:
+There are 2 parts to DE visualisation:
+1. Relationships between Samples: Transformations of counts for making plots.
-- examine expression & DE estimates
+2. Statistical testing for differences attrib examine expression & DE estimates
 - visualise differences between replicates & CTRL/VCP

 Check that basic global patterns are met: